TobikoData/sqlmesh/docs/reference/notebook.md

   --pattern <[PATTERN ...]>, -k <[PATTERN ...]>
                         Only run tests that match the pattern of substring.
   --verbose, -v         Verbose output.
+  --preserve-fixtures   Preserve the fixture tables in the testing database,
+                        useful for debugging.
 ```

 #### audit